yasasvi2004/event_trigger/README.md

 - Swagger UI for easy API testing and exploration.

 ### Deployment
-- Ready for deployment to Heroku or any other cloud platform..
+- Ready for deployment to Replit or any other cloud platform..

 ## Technologies Used
 - **Backend:** Flask (Python)